Image via threestooges.com

 A City of Quincy head shot.

-Also unclear at this point is if Dim is also mistaken in his view that local ordinance 17A is invalid.
+Also arguable at this point is if Dim might also be found to be mistaken in his view that local ordinance 17A is invalid.

 | quincy news